anandj123/gcptest/gmail-dataflow/README.md

 2. Create a new project and copy-paste the [App Script](code.gs) content to that page.
 3. Create a google sheet where you would provide the domain names to monitor.

-    a.
-Create 2 tabs with names (domains, users).
+    1. Create 2 tabs with names (domains, users).

-    b.
-In the domains tab, create the first column with name (Domain) and from A2 you could add all the domain names that you would want to monitor.
+    2. In the domains tab, create the first column with name (Domain) and from A2 you could add all the domain names that you would want to monitor.

-    c.
-On the user tab on row 1 you could create these columns where the output of the app script will be stored after each run.
+    3. On the user tab on row 1 you could create these columns where the output of the app script will be stored after each run.
 The output are overwritten every time the script runs.

-        i.
-User Name
+        1. User Name

-        ii.
-Email
+        2. Email

-        iii.
-Date updated
+        3. Date updated

-        iv.
-User registration response
+        4. User registration response

-        v.
-Registration expiration date time (EST)
+        5. Registration expiration date time (EST)